 To schedule a free consultation to discuss your options or to get started today, call Gundersen Nutrition Therapy at (608) 775-5673 (LOSE).

 Lifestyle choices or family history can put you at a higher risk for heart disease.
 If you know your risk factors, you can take steps to change them.
 Here are some ways to determine your risk for heart disease:

-Our heart risk profiler is an easy, free online tool to help you discover your heart’s age.
+Our heart risk assessment is an easy, free online tool to help you discover your heart's age.
 In five minutes or less learn how lifestyle choices and family history can put you at a higher risk and what steps you can take to lower your risk.
 With the profiler:

 - Compare your actual heart age to your heart's biological age

 - Estimate your risk for developing cardiovascular disease

 - Prioritize your most harmful cardiovascular risk factors

 Coronary artery calcium scoring is a screening tool that helps predict your risk for heart disease.
 It's non-invasive and painless, takes less than 15 minutes and requires no needles, dyes or special prep.